foundersandcoders/coursebook/src/course/syllabus/application/feature/project.md

 ## Building

 Focus on building one part at a time, and test it as you go.
-You'll likely use `console.log()` often as you work through the project to check what is happening in your code.
 You might use tutorials for different parts, if you are - we recommend trying to write all the code yourself and refactoring it until it makes sense to you.

 If you're offered an interview with Founders and Coders, we'll usually ask you to talk through some of your code.
 Being able to explain what the code does in conversational English is an important skill for any developer.